timbz/KaleidoscopeGenerator/README.md

 * `KaleidoscopeGenerator.Data.ÌGeometry`
 * `KaleidoscopeGenerator.Data.ÌTransformation`

-The main interface to library is generic factory:
+The main interface to library is a generic factory:

 ```c#
 var factory = new KaleidoscopeFactory<NodeImpl, GeometryImpl, TransformationImpl>();